PNNL-Comp-Mass-Spec/PPMErrorCharter/Readme.md

-# PPMErrorCharter
+# PPM Error Charter

 ## Overview

-PPMErrorCharter is a command line utility for generating plots of the mass measurement errors before and after processing with mzRefinery.
+PPM Error Charter is a command line utility for generating plots of the mass measurement errors before and after processing with mzRefinery.

 mzRefinery is a software tool for correcting systematic mass error biases in